Skip to Content

 image of old main

-The Employee Emergency Assistance Loan Program (EEALP) was established to assist employees during times of unforeseen financial hardship or emergency.
-The program provides eligible employees with short-term loans to help meet urgent financial needs without causing significant financial strain.
+The Employee Emergency Assistance Loan Program (EEALP) was established to assist employees during times of unforeseen financial hardship or emergency by providing full-time, benefits-eligible employees with short-term loans to help meet financial needs caused by a bona-fide emergency.
+This program is designed to assist with unforeseen and unavoidable crises that could not reasonably have been mitigated.

 Eligibility